Build Instructions

 can be listed:

-However, some dependencies exist which are reported by Meson
+However, some dependencies exist which are reported by Meson.
+For example,

 SHA-3 support is needed for all post-quantum algorithms.